 In order for us to correctly find you online, we ask that you provide us with your primary email address, full name, address, age, and phone number.
 It’s important that all the information that you provide is correct and accurate to ensure that our scraping services work thoroughly at removing the right information from the data broker websites.

 After you’ve provided us with your basic personal information, Atlas immediately gets to work.
-Our automated processes take the information you’ve provided and will scrape your information across over 150 data broker websites.
+Our automated processes take the information you’ve provided and will scrape your information across hundreds of data broker websites.

 Within 2-5 minutes you will start to see results, with the full results populating within 48 hours after the scan has started.
 After the scan is fully completed, you will see where your information is being sold, including screenshots in many cases.